The limiting law of the Discrete Gaussian level lines: Geometry of the disagreement polymers

+along with the product structure of the energy established above in \cref{eq:product-structure}.
 (Recall from \cref{def:disagree-polymer-len-energy-decor} that $\sN(\gamma)$ is the number of bonds in $\gamma$, counting the absolute value of the gradient along the bonds.)
+In particular, one could instead sum over $|\nabla\phi|^p$ instead of $|\nabla\phi|^2$ in the definition of $\sE_\beta(\gamma)$.
+Or, one can begin with the weight $\tildeq$ instead of $\hatq^n$, removing the $D_i^\circ$ terms from \cref{eq:define-E*_beta}.

 Moreover, in bounding the number of disagreement polymers $\gamma$ that satisfy some criterion, we will only use the fact that each $\gamma$ is a connected set of dual bonds, where each bond is labeled with an integer whose absolute value represents the multiplicity of that bond.
 In particular, we will not use any of the additional geometric restrictions that come with the fact that $\gamma$ is the disagreement polymer of a height function $\phi$; this is only needed to ensure that the regions $D_i$ and heights $h_i$ are well-defined.
 However, to keep notation consistent, we will still denote the integer label on a bond $e$ by $(\nabla \phi)_e$. \end{remark}